FREQUENTLY ASKED QUESTIONS

 Some insurances will reimburse all or part of my fee after the birth.
 This requires self pay and then requesting reimbursement.
 I do not charge insurance.
 Medicaid does not cover any part of homebirth in Michigan.
 Health shares and flex spending can be used.

 Keeping myself, my team, our families and the families we serve safe is important to me.
-We have implemented additional cleaning protocols since the start of the pandemic and my team wear masks at visits and births.
-We do ask that when we are in close contact that patients and their families stay masked excluding the birthing person during labor.
+We have implemented additional cleaning protocols since the start of the pandemic and my team are happy to wear masks at visits and births if that is your preference.
+We have otherwise gone back to pre-pandemic mask protocol and will wear them when we or a member of our family are ill (sometimes you have a cold and need to deliver a baby!).

 CAN YOU WRITE PRESCRIPTIONS, GIVE MEDS, ORDER ULTRASOUNDS AND LABS?